 9.)
 Hellabrunn Zoo

-There are over 19,000 animals here and the entire area has been designated protected land to ensure that the natural habitats of the animals here are as undisturbed as possible.
+There are over 19,000 animals here and the entire area is designated protected land to ensure that the natural habitats of the animals here are as undisturbed as possible.

 10.)
 Nymphenburg Palace